Pete Metzelaars

-Peter Henry Metzelaars (born May 24, 1960) is a former American football tight end who played for the Seattle Seahawks, Buffalo Bills, Carolina Panthers, and Detroit Lions in a sixteen-year career in the National Football League.
-Following his playing career, Metzelaars became a coach.
+Peter Henry Metzelaars (born May 24, 1960) is an American former professional football player who was a tight end for 16 seasons in the National Football League (NFL) with the Seattle Seahawks, the Buffalo Bills, the Carolina Panthers and the Detroit Lions.
+He played college football for the Wabash Little Giants and was selected by the Seahawks in the third round of the 1982 NFL draft.

-High school and college
+Early life and college

 Metzelaars played high school football at Portage Central High School in Portage, Michigan, and played college football at Wabash College, graduating from Wabash in 1982.
 While at Wabash, he played for an undefeated football team, while also leading the basketball team to the NCAA Division III national championship as a senior and being named the tournament's Most Outstanding Player.
 During his senior year, he earned Academic All-American honors In football, he was coached by Stan Parrish and in basketball coached by legendary basketball coach Mac Petty.

-NFL career
+Professional career

-Metzelaars was taken in the 3rd round with the 75th pick by Seattle in the 1982 NFL Draft.
+Metzelaars was taken in the 3rd round with the 75th pick by Seattle in the 1982 NFL draft.
 He played for three seasons in Seattle before being traded to the Bills in 1985.
 When Jim Kelly joined the Bills in 1986, Metzelaars became a productive part of the offense.
 He played with the Bills in their 4 Super Bowl losses from 1990 to 1993, and scored a touchdown in Super Bowl XXVI.
 Metzelaars' best season was in 1993, when he caught 68 passes for 609 yards and 4 touchdowns.

 Metzelaars was not re-signed by the Bills after the 1994 season.
 He then signed a three-year, $2.4 million deal with the Carolina Panthers.
 He caught the first touchdown pass in Carolina franchise history, but only played one season for them.
 He finished his career by playing two seasons for the Detroit Lions, starting in 17 of the 31 games he appeared in while splitting time with David Sloan.
 The Lions offensive coordinator in 1996 was Tom Moore.
 Metzelaars would go on to work alongside Moore later in their careers.

 Metzelaars finished his 16 NFL seasons with 383 receptions for 3,686 yards and 29 touchdowns in 235 games.
 At the time of his retirement, his 235 games were the most ever played by a tight end in NFL history.